dm18/xled-docs/docs/protocol_details.rst

 Scan for WiFi networks
 ----------------------
-When you firs setup twinkly, it creates it's own wifi network.
+When you first setup twinkly, it creates it's own wifi network.
 To get it to join your wifi network, you need to connect to twinkly's wifi network, and then tell twinkly the wifi network to join.
 Twinkly's wifi card may not support the same wifi standards are your smartphone.
 As such, it scans.
 I assume there is also a command to set the wifi network to join.